A Place for Mom

 Stonewall Gardens Assisted Living for LGBT Seniors & Friends in Palm Springs, California

-Stonewall Gardens is an assisted living community designed specifically for LGBT seniors and allies.
+Stonewall Gardens is an assisted living community designed specifically for LGBTQ+ seniors and allies.
 Operated by Northstar Senior Living, the facility boasts supportive, experienced 24-hour staff, chef-designed dining menus, and a wide range of outings and activities.

 Fountaingrove Lodge in Santa Rosa, California